Back to Alabama

 Plain English Breakdown

-This law allows local school boards and charter schools to vote on whether to accept volunteer chaplains who have completed training and background checks.
+This law allows local school boards and charter school leaders to vote on whether their schools can accept volunteer campus chaplains who meet specific training, background check, and criminal history requirements.

 What This Bill Does